Damocles2/OpenSnoo/README.md

 Required additional libraries: PRAW, Requests, and PIL

-All icons from Diagona icon set https://p.yusukekamiyamane.com/
+Some icons by Yusuke Kamiyamane.

 ![A meme in r/dankmemes in OpenSnoo](https://i.ibb.co/BZ828Gk/pic-1.jpg)